The Forerunner

 As it is written in Isaiah the prophet: “Behold, I am sending my messenger before your face; he will prepare your way.2 The voice of one crying in the wilderness: ‘Prepare the way of the Lord; straighten out his paths!’”3

 John the Baptizer appeared in the wilderness, proclaiming a baptism of repentance for the forgiveness of sins.
 So the whole Judean countryside and all the people of Jerusalem were going out to him; and he was baptizing them in the Jordan river as they confessed their sins.
 Now John was clothed in camel’s hair and wore a leather belt around his waist; and his food was locusts and wild honey.
-And this was the message he proclaimed: “Someone mightier than I is coming after me, and I am not worthy to stoop down and untie the strap of his sandal.
+And this was the message he proclaimed: “One far stronger than I is coming after me, and I am not worthy to stoop down and untie the strap of his sandal.
 I myself have baptized you in4 water, but he will baptize you in the Holy Spirit.”

 Jesus Baptized